 Value Description Overview tab Title Keep the alert name that is displayed, or give it a name that you will use later to retrieve it.
+Description Enter a description you want to associate with the alert.
 Search terms Lists the terms that were used in the search.
 Search type Indicates that this is a search alert.
-Client Monitor tab Category Indicates which content types the alert will monitor for new documents.
+Client Either select Recent client and choose a client you've recently used from the dropdown list, or select New client to enter the name of a new client.
+Note Enter a personal note you want to associate with the alert.
+Monitor tab Category Indicates which content types the alert will monitor for new documents.
 Select the content types you want the alert to monitor.
 The content types displayed are the ones you selected when you searched, plus your Narrowed By items from your results.
 Select all / Clear all Use these options to select or clear all categories at once.
 Deliver tab Duration Enter dates in the Start and End boxes (or select from the calendars) to indicate how long you want this alert to run.
 Delivery Type You can choose online-only delivery or email and online delivery.
 If you select email, enter your Email address and in the Delivery format group, choose whether you want the email to be delivered in HTML or text format.
 Frequency Select how often you want to be notified of any results.
 Note: Between notifications, you can go online at any time to view your results.
 Daily Each day of the week.
 Business daily Each day from Monday through Friday.
 Weekly Once a week, on the day you select.
-Monthly Once a month, on the date you select.
-If the date doesn't occur in a certain month, you will receive notification of any results on the first day of the following month.
-For example, if you select 30 , you will be notified on March 1,